 It's also worth noting that there's no room for self-promotion on social media, and that includes Pinterest.
-You can post your own products and content, just don't go overboard.
+You can post your products and content, don't go overboard.
 In the meantime, spread the love and keep your pinboards 'community' based.
-This means you have to be prepared to 'pin' other people's content and promote good karma too.
+It means you have to be prepared to 'pin' other people's content and promote good karma too.

-Now that you're all set up, start creating your own pinboards relevant to your business.
+Now that you're all set up start creating pinboards for your business.
 If you're a graphic designer, you could perhaps create a 'typography' board and share things that inspire you.
 If you're a photographer, you could 'pin' other people's work whom you admire.
 Or if you're a fashion designer, why not share your inspirations?
-There are endless possibilities on how you can use Pinterest – just make sure you avoid being too self-promotional.
+There are endless possibilities on how you can use Pinterest – make sure you avoid being too self-promotional.

 According to recent research by Shareaholic, Pinterest drove more referral traffic than LinkedIn, YouTube and Google+ combined in January 2012.
-That's an amazing stat and one you should consider when adding pins or creating your Pinterest profile.
-Whenever you can, don't forget to add links to your own website, blog or social media accounts.
+That's a fantastic stat and one you should consider when adding pins or creating your Pinterest profile.
+Whenever you can, don't forget to add links to your website, blog or social media accounts.

 Let's face it!
-Some things just won't suit Pinterest as it's a very visual entity.
+Some things won't suit Pinterest as it's a very visible entity.
 Only 'pin' things that are visually pleasing and relevant for the medium in question.
-This means that heavy copy or graphs won't work.
+It means that heavy copy or graphs won't work.
 Just use images and ensure they're high quality and link back to the relevant web pages.

-Want others to 'pin' things from your own website or blog?
+Want others to 'pin' things from your website or blog?
 Make it Pinterest-friendly by creating more visual content for people to share.
-This means including photos on all blog posts and creating visual alternatives to company news or updates.
+It means including photos on all blog posts and creating visual alternatives to company news or updates.
 Get creative and always have Pinterest in mind.

-Once you have a presence on Pinterest, it's important to keep that presence going.
-This means regular 'pinning' and actioning 're-pins', comments and sharing.
-If you don't update your Pinterest boards on a daily basis, you'll only miss out.
+Once you have a presence on Pinterest, it's essential to keep that presence going.
+It means consistent 'pinning' and actioning 're-pins', comments and sharing.
+If you don't update your Pinterest boards daily, you'll only miss out.
 Maintain your boards, get commenting and re-pin things you love.
-Become a strong 'pinner' to gain a bigger following on Pinterest and grow the awareness of your business or brand.
+Become a strong 'pinner' to gain a more significant following on Pinterest and grow the awareness of your business or brand.

 And if you want to ensure your pins are popular?
 Encourage people to comment and welcome likes and re-pins.
 Use your pin descriptions to ask your followers questions, such as 'Can you tell us what this illustration is supposed to be?'
 Whatever you do, always try and engage with others and build a community via Pinterest.

 A great way to create a buzz around your business or client is to encourage customers or followers to pin pictures of themselves with their favourite products and tag you.
-You can then re-pin those photos onto a special board.
-This is a great way to show others how much your customers like you and also gives your fans that special recognition to win their loyalty.
+You can then re-pin those photos onto a particular board.
+It's a great way to show others how much your customers like you and also gives your fans that special recognition for winning their loyalty.

-Did you know you can allow other people to contribute to your own boards?
+Did you know you can allow other people to contribute to your boards?
 As long as they're a follower, you can add anyone under the 'Me+Contributors' function.
-This is a great way to collaborate and ensure lots of regular content.
+It's a great way to collaborate and ensure lots of regular content.
 For example, you might be a design studio with a network of five or six other freelancers – why not allow them all to pin on one board?
-It'll certainly keep things fresh and interesting.
+It'll certainly keep things fresh and exciting.

 Want to know what people have been pinning about you?
-There's a really simple trick I'd love to share.
-Use the following URL to see what has been pinned, just swap your own website address with Creative Boom's... http://pinterest.com/source/creativeboom.com/.
+There's a straightforward trick I'd love to share.
+Use the following URL to see what has been pinned, swap your website address with Creative Boom's... http://pinterest.com/source/creativeboom.com/.